A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Discussion

 \subsection{Estimate for the Number of Systems in the Galaxy}

 Given the current uncertainty in the formulation of the common envelope channel, we adopt a simpler approach and estimate the number of such systems that may exist in the Galaxy.
+Here, we do not consider binary (and triple) evolution effects, which may be more significant than IMF dependencies.
 We assume a Salpeter IMF:

-where $dn/dm$ is the number of stars per mass bin, and the normalization, $\mathcal{N}$, can be set by integrating the number of stars per mass bin over the limits of the masses of stars in the Salpeter IMF, i.e., where $m_{\rm min} = 0.5~M_{\odot}$ and $m_{\rm max} = 100~M_{\odot}$ are the upper and lower limits, and equating to the observed number of stars in the Galaxy.
-The binary fraction of high mass stars is nearly unity ($f_b \sim 1$) \citep{Sana2009,Maiz2016} and the companion masses are drawn at random from the Salpeter IMF.
-We can then estimate the number of systems in wide orbits as follows.
-Here, $m_{\rm max} \gg m_{\rm min}$ \citep{Salpeter1955}.
-The number of $M>10$~\msun\ black holes in binaries is then:
+where $dn/dm$ is the number of stars per mass bin, and the normalization, $\mathcal{N}$, can be set by integrating the number of stars per mass bin over the limits of the masses of stars in the Salpeter IMF, i.e., where $m_{\rm min} = 0.1~M_{\odot}$ and $m_{\rm max} = 100~M_{\odot}$ are the upper and lower limits, and equating to the observed number of stars in the Galaxy, $N_*$.
+The binary fraction of high mass stars is nearly unity ($f_b \sim 1$) \citep{Sana2009,Maiz2016} and the companion masses, $m_c$, are taken from a flat distribution in mass ratio, $q = m_c/m$, e.g., $dP/dq = 1$ \citep{Sana2012,Chulkov2021}.

-where $m_{\rm lower}$ is the minimum progenitor mass required to form a $\sim 10~M_{\odot}$ black hole, which we take to be $\sim 20~M_{\odot}$.
-This gives the total number of binaries with a $>10$~\msun\ black hole.
-We then determine the number of binaries with a G-star companion as follows:

-where $m_1$ and $m_2$ are the lower and upper mass range of zero-age main sequence masses of G-type stars, which we take to be $0.8~M_{\odot}$ and $1.2~M_{\odot}$ respectively.
-This gives a total number of binaries of $\sim 10^{6}$, which is comparable to the binaries with a black hole and a luminous companion in the zero-kick model by \cite{Breivik2017}.
+where $m_{\rm lower}$ is the minimum progenitor mass required to form a $\sim 10~M_{\odot}$ black hole, which we take to be $\sim 20~M_{\odot}$ \citep{Sukhbold2016} and $m_1$ and $m_2$ are the lower and upper mass range of zero-age main sequence masses of G-type stars, which we take to be $0.8~M_{\odot}$ and $1.2~M_{\odot}$.
+This gives a total number of binaries of $\sim 8\times 10^{5}$, which is comparable to the number of binaries with a black hole and a luminous companion in the zero-kick model by \cite{Breivik2017}.